 Fannie Mae and Freddie Mac are hybrids: created and chartered by Congress for specific public policy purposes, they are nonetheless private, profit-seeking businesses whose shares are traded on the New York Stock Exchange.
-Their "government-sponsored" nature confers certain advantages over their purely private competitors.1 As a result, their operations have expanded rapidly over the years and they long ago assumed - and continue to play - critical roles in the residential mortgage market.
+Their "government-sponsored" nature confers certain advantages over their purely private competitors.2 As a result, their operations have expanded rapidly over the years and they long ago assumed - and continue to play - critical roles in the residential mortgage market.

-In exchange for government sponsorship, their statutory charters require Fannie and Freddie to meet a set of housing goals, whose general thrust is to promote and support home ownership among low- and moderate-income families, even where such activities may not be profit-maximizing.
+In exchange for government sponsorship, their statutory charters restrict Fannie and Freddie to buying, holding, guaranteeing, packaging, and selling mortgages that other firms originate and require them to meet a set of housing goals, whose general thrust is to promote and support home ownership among low- and moderate-income families, even where such activities may not be profit-maximizing.

-Congress has been concerned that the safety and soundness of the governmentsponsored enterprises (GSEs) be maintained in order that they meet their public policy mission and not pose risks to the housing finance system or to taxpayers.
+Congress has long been concerned that the safety and soundness of the government-sponsored enterprises (GSEs) be maintained in order that they meet their public policy mission and not pose risks to the housing finance system or to taxpayers.
 Prior to 1992, oversight was the responsibility of the Department of Housing and Urban Development (HUD) and the Federal Home Loan Bank Board.
 In 1992, in recognition of the two GSEs' growing importance to the mortgage market, Congress established the Office of Federal Housing Enterprise Oversight (OFHEO), an independent agency within HUD, whose exclusive mission is to oversee the financial safety and soundness of the two firms.
-The office is authorized to set capital requirements, conduct annual risk-based examinations, and generally enforce compliance with safety and soundness standards.
+OFHEO is authorized to set capital requirements, conduct annual risk-based examinations, and generally enforce compliance with safety and soundness standards.